prometheus/client_java/docs/content/getting-started/metric-types.md

 * Classic histograms: Bucket boundaries are explicitly defined when the histogram is created.
 * Native histograms (exponential histograms): Infinitly many virtual buckets.

 By default, histograms maintain both flavors.
 Which one is used depends on the scrape request from the Prometheus server.
+* By default, the Prometheus server will scrape metrics in OpenMetrics format and get the classic histogram flavor.
-If the Prometheus server has native histograms enabled (`--enable-feature=native-histograms`), it will request metrics in Prometheus protobuf format and ingest the native histogram.
-If the Prometheus server does not have native histograms enabled, it will request OpenMetrics text format and ingest the classic histogram.
-Prometheus also has a scrape config option `scrape_classic_histograms: true` which makes it scrape both, the classic and the native representation.
-This is great for migration from classic to native histograms.
+* If the Prometheus server is started with `--enable-feature=native-histograms`, it will request metrics in Prometheus protobuf format and ingest the native histogram.
+* If the Prometheus server is started with `--enable-feature=native-histogram` and the scrape config has the option `scrape_classic_histograms: true`, it will request metrics in Prometheus protobuf format and ingest both, the classic and the native flavor.
+This is great for migrating from classic histograms to native histograms.

 See [examples/example-native-histogram](https://github.com/prometheus/client_java/tree/1.0.x/examples/example-native-histogram) for an example.

 ```java
 Histogram duration = Histogram.builder()